 AAA may be the most well-known roadside assistance program, but there are several others that are worth a look.
 Most programs cover basic roadside assistance: jump starts, flat-tire assistance (using your spare), fuel delivery (usually at cost), lockout assist (with a fee if a locksmith is needed), and towing and extrication, though limits vary greatly on these.

-Membership covers an individual.
-Plans are based out of regional offices, so costs and coverage may vary per region.
+AAA membership covers an individual.
+Roadside assistance plans are based out of regional offices, so costs and coverage vary per region.

-- Extras: No-fee travelers checks, trip tickets, maps and travel discounts.
-Attraction ticket discounts: $1-$12 off tickets for zoos, amusement parks, water parks, movie theaters and more.
+- Extras: No-fee traveler’s checks, trip tickets, maps and travel discounts.
+Attraction ticket discounts for zoos, amusement parks, water parks, movie theaters and more.

 Better World Club

-- Cost: $55.95 for basic or $89.95 for premium (bicycle, motorcycle or RV plans also available).
-You can add up to three additional members for $25 or $35 per person respectively.
-There’s a $12 new member sign up fee, which is waived if you’re making the switch from AAA.
-They will also match AAA membership costs if you’re an AAA member.
+- Cost: $62.95 for basic auto or $114.95 for premium (bicycle, motorcycle or RV plans also available).
+You can add up to three additional members for $39 per person on the basic plan or $60 per person for premium.

-- Coverage: Up to four calls per year for individual members.
-Standard assistance is covered, plus five miles of towing with basic, or 100 miles covered for premium (no secondary tows from a repair facility).
+- Coverage: Up to four calls per year for each covered member.
+Standard assistance is covered, plus five miles of towing with basic, or 100 miles covered for premium.

 - Extras: If you drive a hybrid, diesel or biodiesel vehicle, your membership fee will be discounted.
-Better World will match your AAA membership fees.
-It can provide travel services and discounts (some with fees), free maps/trip routing and discounts with other eco-friendly companies.
+Better World can provide travel services and discounts (some with fees), free maps/trip routing and discounts with other eco-friendly companies.